developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration can change this default behavior:

-- When the value ***Off*** is chosen, the default behavior is overridden and the device can not silently perform Bluetooth Pairings.
+- When the value ***Off***- the default behavior is overridden and the device can not silently perform Bluetooth Pairings.

-- When the value ***On*** is chosen, the default behavior is in effect and the device can silently perform Bluetooth Pairings.
+- When the value ***On***- the default behavior is in effect and the device can silently perform Bluetooth Pairings.

 Note that even when the device CAN silently perform Bluetooth Pairings, it DOES NOT do so unless the Managed Configuration **Bluetooth Configuration - Action** is used to configure specific silent pairing that should occur.